ICB-DCM/pyABC/doc/installation.rst

 Preparation
 -----------

-This package requires Python 3.6 or later.
+This package requires Python 3.5 or later.
+The package is tested on Linux.

+Windows is currently not officially supported.
+As some of the multi-core parallelizations rely on forking, these won't work on Windows.
+However, most other parts of the package should work on Windows as well.